 Anushka Chandrasoma, Application Engineer at Hayleys Aventura, Invertek’s sales partner in Sri Lanka, said: “The Park had four 22 kW rated re-circulation pumps fixed inside the deep aeration tanks with motors running for a minimum of 22 hours per day and the customer wanted to save at least 25 per cent of the present consumption by fitting VFDs to them.

 “We were also asked to fit VFDs for 75 kW rated aeration blower and one 11kw high lift pump, which again were running for up to 20 hours per day.

-“Our installation has been able to achieve such fantastic results in such a quick period of time and it confirms that Invertek’s VFDs really are one of the best options for companies wanting to make immediate and significant savings in their energy usage which they will continue to benefit from for many years.”
+“Our installation has been able to achieve such fantastic results in such a quick period and it confirms that Invertek’s VFDs are one of the best options for companies wanting to make immediate and significant savings in their energy usage which they will continue to benefit from for many years.”

-“Accurate speed control combined with the high efficiency product design made this the perfect choice for the Park which is already reaping the benefits from lower energy consumption meaning the park will soon see payback for the cost of the drives and their installation, ensuring another happy customer.”
+“Accurate speed control combined with the high-efficiency product design made this the perfect choice for the Park which is already reaping the benefits from lower energy consumption meaning the park will soon see payback for the cost of the drives and their installation, ensuring another happy customer.”